nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The user starts by typing an add command.
 The example used in the diagram above is the addition of an item with the name `Paper Cup`, quantity of `25` and description of `100ml paper cups`.
 The full command is `add n/Paper Cup q/25 d/100ml paper cups`.

-1. The `run()` method within `InvMgr` calls the method `parse()` in the `AddCommandParser` class, providing the entire string of input entered by the user.
+1. The `run()` method within `InvMgr` calls the static method `parse()` in the `Parser` class, providing the entire string of input entered by the user.
+2. Within `parse()`, the string is first split into 2 parts, the command word and the arguments.
+The command word is identified to be `add`, and executes the code within the case.
+The case calls the `parse()` method in `AddCommandParser`.
-2. The`parse()` attempts to create an `Item` using the string by extracting the `NAME`, `QUANTITY`, and `DESCRIPTION` using an `Argument Multimap`.
+3. `AddCommandParser.parse()` uses the string argument and extracts the `NAME`, `QUANTITY`, and `DESCRIPTION` using to an `ArgumentMultimap` using `ArgumentTokenizer.tokenize()`.
+4. The `QUANTITY` is then checked using `ParserUtils.parseQuantity()` to see if it is a positive non-zero integer.
+5. If the `QUANTITY` is valid, an `Item` is created using the extracted arguments.
-3. `parse()` uses the `Item` to generate a new `AddCommand` which is returned to the `run()` method.
+6. `parse()` uses the `Item` to generate a new `AddCommand` which is returned to the `run()` method.
-4. The `run()` method calls on the `execute()` function in the `AddCommand`
+7. The `run()` method calls on the `execute()` function in the `AddCommand`
-5. `execute()` first creates a list of items using the `itemList`'s `getItemArrayList()` method.
+8. `execute()` first creates a list of items using the `itemList`'s `getItemArrayList()` method.
-6. The method then uses Java Streams to check if there are any items in the list that match the name of the item to be added.
+9. The method then uses Java Streams to check if there are any items in the list that match the name of the item to be added.
-7. If there is no item with matching name, the item will be added, and `AddCommand` will converse with `Ui` to show a message that the item has been added.
+10. If there is no item with matching name, the item will be added through `ItemList`'s `addItem()` method, and `AddCommand` will converse with `Ui` to show a message that the item has been added.
 In this case, the item to add will be printed as the name of the item, followed by " has been added!".
-8. If there is in fact an item with matching name, `AddCommand` will not add the item to the item list, and will converse with `Ui` to show `DUPLICATE_ITEM_MESSAGE` from `common/Messages`, "There is already a similar item in the list!
+11. If there is in fact an item with matching name, `AddCommand` will not add the item to the item list, and will converse with `Ui` to show `DUPLICATE_ITEM_MESSAGE` from `common/Messages`, "There is already a similar item in the list!
 Use edit command to edit the item's quantity/description instead.
 Or change the name of the item to be more specific."

 ### Description Command